 A superlative playwright and theatre director of over 80 productions, Gill is a trenchant critic of the cash-based populism and sanctimonious high-mindedness crippling modern British theatre.
 He left Cardiff at age 17, but many of his best works revolve around the city’s poor, Catholic, working-class communities.
 His 1997 play, Cardiff East, drawing on the old Illtydian’s knowledge of Adamsdown, Splott and Tremorfa, asked the pertinent question “Why don’t the Welsh reach for the Armalite?”
 I have a tentative answer: because they’re not stocked at Poundland?

 The millionaire’s daughter from Llandaf proceeded via Cheltenham Ladies College and a non-job in ‘marketing’ to a safe seat as Tory MP for Chesham & Amersham in 1992.
-Her two otherwise forgettable years as the ConDem’s Secretary of State for Wales were redeemed by the Yes victory in the 2011 referendum on further devolution.
-‘Dave’ reshuffled her out in 2012.
+Her two otherwise forgettable years as the first female Secretary of State for Wales in the ‘ConDem’ Cameron government were redeemed by the resounding Yes victory in the 2011 referendum on further devolution.

 NIXON GREY (1880-1952)